 Once taking two steps forward and sliding half a step back to the top, you'll be treated to an amazing knife edge summit.
 The views across the valley toward the three sisters are great, and you can barely see over Chinaman's peak into the spray lakes valley.
 More adventurous scramblers will walk the summit ridge, but be warned it's basically a shear drop on one side and a very steep incline on the other.
 All in all, a breathtaking day, as long as the weather holds out!

-On the TransCanada highway, take the off-ramp in Canmore north towards the Silvertip resort.
-Follow the main road up the side of the mountain till you reach the Cougar Creek parking area.
-It's very easy to find.
+On the TransCanada highway heading West, take the off-ramp in Canmore north towards the Silvertip resort on Palliser Trail.
+Follow Palliser Trail road up to the junction and take left to Benchlands Trail road.
+Just before the bridge on the left along Elk Run Boulevard, you'll reach the Parking by Cougar Creek.
 Try to get in early as the parking lot fills up with many people using the various trails in the area.

 Posted By: Tournesol